 11. What are your favorite things to do in Amsterdam?

-Also, the city park, Vondelpark, is usually my favorite place to enjoy summer days drinking a beer while laying on the grass.
+Also, the city park, Vondelpark, is usually my favorite place to enjoy summer days, drinking a beer while lying on the grass.

 12. How can you make new friends in Amsterdam?